 5. Retaliation Against Disabled Workers and Whistleblowers

 Anti-discrimination laws prohibit employers from retaliating against workers who assert their legal rights.
 They also prohibit retaliation against whistleblowers who report discriminatory conduct to protect their coworkers.
-If you have experienced adverse employment action (up to and including termination) after reporting a violation of the ADA or FEHA, a Los Angeles disability discrimination lawyer at Attorneys for Employees can help you take appropriate legal action.
+If you have experienced adverse employment action (up to and including termination) after reporting a violation of the ADA or FEHA, our Los Angeles disability discrimination attorneys at Attorneys for Employees can help you take appropriate legal action.

 Discrimination against individuals with disabilities is not acceptable under any circumstances.
 If you believe you may be a victim, you should discuss your legal rights with a lawyer promptly.
 The ADA and FEHA protect you, and you can—and should—hire an experienced lawyer to seek appropriate remedies.